2014 Fall Classes

 Instructor: Tom Baier, MHS, LPC, CADC, CCS, Executive Director for Addiction Service at JEVS Human Services

 This ½ day seminar will provide you with an understanding of all the CAC requirements and offer written test preparation strategies.
 This seminar is being offered Free of Charge to all students who have been, or are currently enrolled in the Certificate in Alcohol and Drug counseling Program.
 The fee for all other participants is $15.00.
 Space is limited.
 Students must register for this event.

 January 10, 2015

-Description: This seminar explores the necessary skills and abilities necessary for those seeking the credential of Certified Alcohol and Drug Counselor (CADC).
+Explore the skills and abilities necessary for those seeking the credential of Certified Alcohol and Drug Abuse Counselor (CADC).
 Counseling methodologies will be reviewed as well as agency setting in which substance abuse counseling takes place.

 Drug and Alcohol Education

-Description: An introduction to the physiological mechanism underlying the affects of alcohol and other drugs on the brain, the individual and society.
+This course is an introduction to the physiological mechanism underlying the effects of alcohol and other drugs on the brain, the individual and society.
 Topics include basic pharmacology, placebo and an overview of the nervous system.

 Intake/Assessment/Record Keeping with the Substance Abuser

-Description: Documentation skills are an essential component in the field of substance abuse counseling.
-This seminar reviews the essential elements of record keeping as it relates to effective treatment and further defines the standards by which agencies are reviewed for compliance in this regard.
+Documentation skills are an essential component in the field of substance abuse counseling.
+This course reviews the essential elements of record keeping as it relates to effective treatment and further defines the standards by which agencies are reviewed for compliance in this regard.